 The King James Version translates “Holy Spirit” as “Holy Ghost,” because in the English language four hundred years ago, the words “ghost” and “spirit” meant the same thing.
 However, today, we associate the word “ghost” with a shadowy image of a dead person coming back to haunt people, whereas the Bible is referring to the unseen living person of God when scripture calls Him the “Holy Spirit.”

 Regarding the modern idea of ghosts, we read in I Samuel 28 that King Saul consults a medium and asks her to bring up the spirit of the dead prophet Samuel to speak to him, and she does!
 But the Bible strongly condemns mediums and witchcraft (see Leviticus 19:31).
 In fact, the first part of 1 Samuel 28 mentions that King Saul had banished the mediums and spiritists from Israel, but then violated his own law to try to bring back the ghost of Samuel.
-So yes, it is real, but it is satanic and should be avoided.
+So yes, it is real, but the practice of spiritism is satanic and should be avoided.
+(I’m not saying that the spirit of Samuel was a demonic spirit; but that the practice of spiritism is a demonic practice.
+Even the spirit of Samuel, when brought up, scolded Saul for summoning his spirit from the dead.)
 Delving in ghosts leads people into dangerous territory.
 Instead, we should be consulting God’s word, not spirits of the dead.
 Isaiah 8:19 warns, “When they say to you, ‘Consult the spirits of the dead’… shouldn’t a people consult their God?”
+After all, the Holy Ghost is the Lord of hosts!